JhessReyes/jhessreyes/README.md

 - 🌱 I’m currently learning **Phyton, GraphQL, Azure**

-- 👨‍💻 All of my projects are available at [https://reyesriveiro.com](https://reyesriveiro.com)

 - 💬 Ask me about **javascript**

 - 📫 How to reach me **jhessaureyes@gmail.com**